-- Requires the lender to notify you in writing, within 30 days of the date of the loan application, if you have been approved or denied the loan.
-If you are denied, the notice will contain: - The name and address of the lender - The name and address of the federal agency you can contact if you feel you have been discriminated against - Either a statement of the specific reasons for denial or a notice that you may request the reasons for your denial
+The lender must notify you in writing, within 30 days of the date of the loan application, if you have been approved or denied the loan.
+If you are denied, the notice will contain the name and address of the lender, the name and address of the federal agency you can contact if you feel you have been discriminated against, and either a statement of the specific reasons for denial or a notice that you may request the specific reasons for your denial.